zefir6/yarn-configurator/replit.md

 - Real-time form validation and error handling
 - Responsive design with mobile support

-The application is designed to be deployed on Replit with the potential to connect to a PostgreSQL database, though it currently uses an in-memory storage implementation for development purposes.
+The application is designed to be deployed locally with comprehensive deployment instructions provided in README.md.
+It supports both in-memory storage for development and PostgreSQL for production use.
+The application includes full documentation for local deployment, Docker deployment, system service setup, and Hadoop integration.